material-components/material-components-android/docs/components/Button.md

 *   `CheckBox`
     *   [Class description](https://developer.android.com/reference/android/widget/CheckBox)

-**Note** The `CheckBox` API is just one of several inputs that can implement the icon button.
+**Note:** The `CheckBox` API is just one of several inputs that can implement the icon button.
 See other
 [selection controls](https://material.io/components/selection-controls/) for
 more details.